Cover Image

 Unauthenticated SQL Injection via ‘where’ Clause in Award Document Rendering

 DerbyNet’s document rendering endpoint, specifically within print/render/award.inc, is vulnerable to an unauthenticated SQL Injection.
-This vulnerability is exploitable via the where parameter in the URL, as evidenced by sqlmap analysis:
+This vulnerability is exploitable via the where parameter in the URL.

 $base_sql = 'SELECT awardid, awardname, awardtype, classid, rankid, racerid '